-The 2019 incoming fellows are Aditya Singh and Amin Younes.
-Carisse Geronimo and Grishma Raj Dahal are continuing as fellows for their second year.
-Past fellowship recipients include: Jimento Aikhuele, Ranjit Deshmukh, Meg Harper, Asif Hassan, Billy Karis, Brendon Mendonca, Tirian Mink, Thalia Quinn, Steven Shoemaker, Anamika Singh, Pramod Singh, and Nick Turman-Bryant.
+The 2020/21 incoming fellows are Malcolm Moncheur, Hamidah Naishur Nakimuli, and Ogunwo Demilade.
+Aditya Singh and Amin Younes are continuing as fellows for their second year.
+Past fellowship recipients include: Jimento Aikhuele, Ranjit Deshmukh, Carisse Geronimo, Meg Harper, Asif Hassan, Billy Karis, Brendon Mendonca, Tirian Mink, Thalia Quinn, Grishma Raj Dahal, Steven Shoemaker, Anamika Singh, Pramod Singh, and Nick Turman-Bryant.

 Who is eligible?

 To be eligible for fellowship consideration, a student must: